commonhaus/foundation/policies/antitrust-policy.md

 ## Scope

 This policy applies to all participants in Commonhaus Foundation activities, including but not limited to general members, project representatives, councilors, and committee members.
-It is designed to complement the [Conflict of Interest Policy](./conflict-of-interest.md) and other foundation governance documents.
+It complements the [Conflict of Interest Policy](./conflict-of-interest.md) and other foundation governance documents.

 ## Commitment to Compliance

 By taking part in activities related to foundation governance or operations, participants agree to follow this policy and promote fair competition.
 This includes activities initiated on behalf of the Council, EGC, or other officially recognized committee or office.

 ## General Principles